 OIT Icons: Impactful Women Advancing VA’s Mission showcases the talent and dedication of our diverse workforce.

-Q: How do women in OIT make an impact on Veterans’ lives?
+Q: How do women in OIT make an impact on Veteran lives?

-Q: How or why does VA’s mission — “To care for him who shall have borne the battle, and for his widow, and his orphan” — resonate with you and inform your work in OIT?
+Q: Regarding VA’s Mission — “To care for him who shall have borne the battle, and for his widow, and his orphan” — how does this resonate with you and inform your work in OIT?

 Q: What is your mantra for success?

 Q: What advice would you give women entering the tech field?
-Is there anything you wish you’d known?
+Is there anything that you wish you had known?

 Our commitment to digital and IT transformation is shaped by daily dedication to customer service and the close collaboration of our workforce, managers, and leaders.
 Ready to join us in improving Veterans’ care?
 Check out all current information and technology career opportunities on DigitalVA.
 You can also contact VA’s Office of the Chief Human Capital Officer at 512-326-6600, Monday thru Friday, 7 a.m. to 5 p.m.
 CST or by submitting a resume to VACareers@va.gov.